r-caamano/ebpf-tproxy-splicer/README.md

             The following grub change is only necessary on systems that do not use ethX naming by default like vmware.
             #this changes fedora back to using ethX for interface naming network-scripts looks
-             for this nomncature and will fail DHCP otherwise
+             for this nomenclature and will fail DHCP otherwise

             sudo vi /etc/default/grub